 What does it mean to be marked as Missed?

 A Missed appointment marking means that you did not attend a tutoring appointment for which you were scheduled.
 You either did not show up for the appointment at all, failed to cancel the appointment 24 hours in advance, or came to the session more than 15 minutes late.
 It is the policy of the ERC that once you have two Missed appointments, you will be unable to attend any future tutoring appointments until you have come into the office to speak with one of the ERC’s professional staff about your attendance.
 If you feel you have received a Missed notification in error, please see the next question.

 What do I do if I receive a Missed appointment email, but I was at the appointment?

 TutorTrac automatically generates missed appointment emails when a student does not sign in for an appointment or if some error occurred at sign in.
 If you receive an email for an appointment you attended, please contact us right away to let us know.
 If the appointment is left as a Missed, this can impact your ability to sign up for future appointments, so it is important to notify us right away to get it fixed for you.
 You should email the staff member listed in the Missed Appointment email you received to get it corrected.

 If I had Missed appointments last semester, will they be counted against me this semester?

 No, your missed appointments only count against you for the current semester.
 All missed appointment records are reset to zero once the new semester begins.

-There are so many resources at BU like tutoring, writing help, and more!
+There are many resources at BU, including tutoring, writing help, and more!

 Explore all of your options with our Academic Resource Guide: